yo3gfh/xwinver/README.md

 **Features**

 * xwinver.exe returns a code according to OS version, so that one can use it in batch files.
-See the code below for possible return values.
+See below for possible return values.
 It uses Netxxx api from lm.h, since the stuff from versionhelpers.h seems not to be reliable anymore.